paulino/ha-mqtt-entities/README.md

 - [X] Device class
 - [X] Unit of measurement
 - [X] Icon
+- [X] Entity category
+- [X] Other properties not implicitly declared
 - [ ] Attributes

 Unchecked items will be supported in future versions.